Flexible consumption transition strategies for business

 Should we offer flexible consumption?

-- Is flexible consumption essential to win in our market?
+- Is flexible consumption essential to

 - How much flexibility is required to win?